josheinhorn/weird-science/README.md

 _Delegate Type:_ `Func<T, T, bool>`

 ### OnMismatch
-This function is invoked if a Candidate is not equal to the Control, if one throws and Exception and the other does not, or if both throw Exceptions but the Exceptions are not equal.
+This function is invoked if a Candidate result is not equal to the Control result, if one throws and Exception and the other does not, or if both throw Exceptions but the Exceptions are not equal.
 It can optionally return a `string` message that will be passed to the Publisher along with the current state of the Experiment.

 **_Important_**: Because this step runs when Exceptions are thrown, there is very little fallback if this method throws an Exception.
 Though Weird Science _does_ handle such Exceptions, the Experiment execution is completely interrupted.